jeffreydyao/abiramen.github.io/_posts/2020-09-18-vscode-and-cse.md

 Congrats!
 You're now safer from nefarious hackers, or inadvertent intruders.

-Note: If you're coming here from the older version of my guide, please switch to using **VS Code.cse.unsw.edu.au**, rather than login, wagner, weill or williams.
+Note: If you're coming here from the older version of my guide, please switch to using **vscode.cse.unsw.edu.au**, rather than login, wagner, weill or williams.
 If not you can ignore this.

 ### Part 3: Logging in
 1. **Open the Remote-SSH menu.** This can be done by clicking this button